Site Improvements Underway!

 The LIM Visitors Center & Gift Shop Restoration Project

-It has been almost a decade since the LIM’s gift shop closed, and we are thrilled to report that renovation plans are well underway!
+It has been 10 years since the LIM’s gift shop closed, and we are thrilled to report that renovation plans are well underway!
 Working with John Cunniffe of John Cunniffe Architects, this crucial space will feature a fresh new design that will help redefine the LIM guest experience.

 Construction will be underwritten in part by a generous $300,000 grant from NYS Senator John Flanagan and private donations.
 Robert Reuter of Reuter Design, a Stony Brook-based design consultancy, has designed the store fixtures and furnishings which will be made by area-artisans using locally-sources materials.